The Portal for ArcGIS 10.8.1 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 - If you published applications based on ArcGIS Configurable Apps templates, check to see if the app template was retired.
 Retired configurable app templates may not function or display correctly once you upgrade your portal.
 You will need to re-create these apps using new app templates.
 Note that if your portal is several releases old, you need to check the retired templates for each release.
 For example, if you're upgrading from Portal for ArcGIS 10.5, check the list of retired templates for all releases between 10.5 and the current release.

-- If you have Esri apps configured with your portal, you will need to ensure you are at a version that's compatible with the 10.8 portal after upgrading.
+- If you have Esri apps configured with your portal, ensure you are at a version that's compatible with the 10.8.1 portal after upgrading.

-- If you have configured ArcGIS Insights, you must uninstall ArcGIS Insights prior to upgrading ArcGIS Enterprise.
-After the upgrade is complete, you will need to install a compatible version of ArcGIS Insights.
+- If you configured ArcGIS Insights, you must uninstall ArcGIS Insights prior to upgrading ArcGIS Enterprise.
+After the upgrade is complete, you need to install a compatible version of ArcGIS Insights.

-- If you have configured Navigator for ArcGIS mobile map packages with your portal, you will need to reconfigure them after upgrading the portal to 10.8.
+- If you configured ArcGIS Navigator mobile map packages with your portal, you need to reconfigure them after upgrading the portal to 10.8.1.

 - If you use ArcGIS Living Atlas of the World content in maps or apps, confirm that the items you use are not in a mature support or deprecated status before you upgrade.
 At each release, some Living Atlas content is retired and no longer available.
 If you are using one of these items, it will no longer function once you upgrade.
 For a list of the Living Atlas content retired at this release, see Living Atlas content life cycles and updates.